Describing Quasi-Graphic Matroids: Biased-graphic matroids

-Recall that the {cyclomatic number} $\beta(X)$ of a subset $X \subseteq E(G)$ is the minimum number of edges that must be removed from the induced subgraph $G[X]$ in order to obtain an acyclic subgraph.
+Recall that the cyclomatic number {$\beta_G(X)$, or just} $\beta(X)$ {when the graph $G$ is clear in context,} of a subset $X \subseteq E(G)$ is the minimum number of edges that must be removed from the induced subgraph $G[X]$ in order to obtain an acyclic subgraph.
 We say $X$ is \emph{unicyclic} if $\beta(X)=1$.
 The following lemma is key.
-The class of quasi-graphic matroids requires condition (4) in the definition of a framework in order to avoid the ``catastrophe'' that without it, all matroids would be quasi-graphic \cite{JGT:JGT22177}.
-Though it is a weaker statement than that of condition (4) for frameworks, Lemma \ref{lem:a_circuit_has_at_most_two_components} provides the necessary structure to ensure our class is meaningful.
+The class of quasi-graphic matroids requires condition \QGfour\ in the definition of a framework in order to avoid the ``catastrophe'' that without it, all matroids would be quasi-graphic \cite{JGT:JGT22177}.
+Though it is a weaker statement than that of condition \QGfour\ for frameworks, Lemma \ref{lem:a_circuit_has_at_most_two_components} provides the necessary structure to ensure our class is meaningful. {It is so that we may deduce Lemma \ref{lem:a_circuit_has_at_most_two_components} that axiom \BGthree\ is required in the definition of biased-graphic matroid.
+In fact, just as without axiom \QGfour\ for quasi-graphic matroids every matroid would be quasi-graphic, without axiom \BGthree\ every matroid would be biased-graphic.}

-\begin{lemma} Let $M$ be connected biased graphic matroid and let $G$ be a graph for $M$.
+\begin{lemma} Let $M$ be a biased-graphic matroid and let $G$ be a graph for $M$.
 If $X$ is a circuit of $M$ then $\beta(X) \leq 2$. \end{lemma}

-\begin{proof} We may assume without loss of generality that $G$ is connected.
-Let $X$ be a circuit of $M$ and suppose for a contradiction that $\beta(X)>2$.
-Then $X$ does not contain a cycle in $\Bb$, and nor does $X$ contain a theta, a pair of tight handcuffs, or a pair of loose handcuffs: each of these has cyclomatic number $\leq 2$ and since each is dependent in $F\GB$, this would imply that $X$ strictly contains a dependent set, a contradiction.
-Thus $G[X]$ has at least three components and each component of $G[X]$ has cyclomatic number at most 1.
+\begin{proof} Let $X$ be a circuit of $M$ and suppose for a contradiction that $\beta_G(X)>2$. { Let $H$ be a graph Whitney equivalent to $G$ with every component of $M$ contained in a component of $H$, and $\Ii(M) \subseteq \Ii(F(H,\Bb))$.} { Then $\beta_H(X) = \beta_G(X)$.} Then {$H[X]$} does not contain a cycle in $\Bb$, and nor does {$H[X]$} contain a theta, a pair of tight handcuffs, or a pair of loose handcuffs: each of these has cyclomatic number $\leq 2$ and since each is dependent in $F\GB$, this would imply that $X$ strictly contains a dependent set, a contradiction.
+Thus {$H[X]$} has at least three components and each component of {$H[X]$} has cyclomatic number at most 1.